-The Council's treasury portfolio position at 1 December 2020 appears in Appendix C.
+- The Council's treasury portfolio position at 1 December 2021 appears in Appendix C. - 57 The Council's global investment position are shown in Appendix C including loans to other organisations.

 Loans to other organisations

 The Council has loaned money to other organisations.
 Details appear in Appendix C.